Kingoro Hashimoto

 Kingorō Hashimoto (橋本 欣五郎, Hashimoto Kingorō) was an officer in the Imperial Japanese Army and politician.
 He was famous for having twice tried to stage a coup against the civilian government in the 1930s.

-Early career
+Early life and career

-Hashimoto was born in Okayama City, and a graduate of the 23rd class of the Imperial Japanese Army Academy in 1911.
-He subsequently graduated from the Army Staff College in 1920.
-The services of Aikido founder Morihei Ueshiba were offered to Hashimoto by Oomoto leader Onisaburo Deguchi.
-In April 1922, he was assigned to the Kwantung Army in Manchuria and was stationed at Harbin.
+Hashimoto was born on 19 February 1890 in Okayama Prefecture to the family of a minor ship owner.
+The family moved to Moji in Fukuoka Prefecture when he was seven.
+Hashimoto graduated from the 23rd class of the Imperial Japanese Army Academy in 1911.
+He subsequently graduated from the Army Staff College in 1920 as a captain.
+Hashimoto had learned Russian as a cadet and was assigned to the Russia Section of the General Staff.

+In April 1922, he was assigned to the Kwantung Army in Manchuria and was stationed at Harbin Special Service Organisation (特務機関, tokumu kikan).
+During his time in Manchuria he befriended the ultranationalist Shūmei Ōkawa, who then worked for the South Manchuria Railway.
 In 1923, he was sent on special assignment to Manzhouli, near the border with the Soviet Union.
-From September 1927 through June 1930, he was reassigned as military attaché to Turkey.
-On his return to Japan, he was posted to the Imperial Japanese Army General Staff, and headed the Russia section.
-He was promoted to colonel in August 1930 and became an instructor at the Army Staff College in October.
+From September 1927 through June 1930, he served as military attaché to Turkey.
+On his return to Japan, he was promoted to lieutenant colonel and chief of the Russia section.